 # chronyc sources

-To check chrony tracking status, run the following command.
+To check the chrony tracking status, run the following command.

 # chronyc tracking